k0da/helm-gh-pages-microservices/README.md

   Helm finished building it.
 You should store this as a [secret][github-repo-secret] in your repository.
 Provided as an [input][github-action-input].

-- **deploy-branch**: The branch expected by GitHub to have the static files needed for your site.
-For org and user pages it should always be `master`.
-  This is where the packaged charts and index.yaml will be pushed to.
-Provided as an [input][github-action-input].
+- **source-charts-folder**: The folder to package helm charts from.
+Defaults to `charts`.

+- **destination-repo**: The destination repository you want to push your Helm chart to.
+This is a required field.

+- **destination-branch**: The destination branch you want to push your Helm chart to.
 Defaults to `master`.

+- **destination-charts-folder**: The destination folder you want to copy the packages Helm chart to.
+Defaults to `charts`.

+- **destination-charts-folder**: The version of Helm you're using - either v2 or v3.
-- **charts-folder**: Charts folder of your repository.
-Defaults to `charts`
+Defaults to `v3`.

 ### Org or User Pages